-School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) George Kodsey & Mary Myers Presenter (faculty only) George Kodsey the proposal will be returned to the Schoo ove must be present at the Curriculum Committee meeting or lor Division and must be submitted for a later date.
-Submission date 3/19/2020 Course prefix, number, and title COP3804 - Intermediate Java Programming All Curriculum proposals require approval or denial of a proposal is reflected on the control of of the Curriculum Committee and the Provost.
+School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) George Kodsey & Mary Myers Presenter (faculty only) George Kodsey The state of the s ove must be present at the Curriculum Committee meeting or I or Division and must be submitted for a later date.
+Submission date 3/19/2020 Course prefix, number, and title COP3804 - Intermediate Java Programming All Curriculum proposals require approval or denial of a proposal is reflected on the algorithms Approve of the Curriculum Committee and the Provost.
 Final approval completed and signed proposal.
-Do Not Approve Date Do Not Approve Provost Signature Date the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sin unature Date
+Do Not Approve Curriculum Committee Chair Signature Date ☐ Approve ☐ Do Not Approve Provost Signature Date the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig nature Date